pidge1014/SRD20.Path.V.1.5/Setting Documents/Cities/UpperSpiresofEvef.md

 **Finding your obsession:**  If you spend any time with a gnomish teacher, you will find out quickly what they are obsessed about.
 You will also learn they do not really understand how you lack them (assuming you do).
 What you are driven to craft the most typically guides which guild you are allowed into to study with.
 You may select one of the following guilds to work with to gain a deeper understanding of your skills:
 Guild of the Tower: Working with the craftsmen that create the strangely sturdy crooked towers, you have learned to refine metal into much stronger alloys.
-You may now refine metal to be one quarter its original weight and reduces any armor penalty by 2 per armor category.
+You may now refine metal to be one quarter its original weight and reduces any armor penalty by 2 per armor category if crafted into armor.
+If crafted into a weapon, that weapon is treated as one step smaller.
+(2handed->1handed->light)
 Guild of Tinkerers: While watching a master tinkerer work, you noticed she was using the same scroll of light throughout her work.
 Of all their techiniques this seemed the most worth learning.
 When using a scroll or spell to imbue an item with a spell, you may roll spellcraft at a DC of 15+5 per spell level to not expend the spell.
 Guild of Wanderers: Some of the gnomes on this island can think of nothing other than the world beyond.
 Through their inginuity, they have created magical items that allow the dwarven ships to sail open seas, but have still yet to master overseas flight.
 You have learned to give command of one of your spells to an ally within 30 feet.
 Doing this is a standard action.
 If you do this for a spell cast on an object, the object also listens to the new controler of the spell and will follow simple commands like a mindless undead.